 Charging and Battery Life

-For the most part, you probably won’t be using your massage gun for more than 10 to 15 minutes at a time.
+For the most part, you probably won’t use your massage gun for more than 10 to 15 minutes at a time.
 However, that doesn’t mean you should ignore battery life and charging specs.
 The best rechargeable massage guns have a battery life of at least two hours, and you can likely get a full week of use out of it before needing to charge it.
 A shorter battery life might suffice for people who don’t use the massage gun every day.

 As for charging, look for perks like removable batteries and extra batteries.
 Most massage guns don’t have those things, which means if the battery in the device goes kaput, you have to buy a whole new massage gun instead of just a new battery.
 Generally, only the more expensive models have removable batteries, like the Theragun Pro.